NBA Rumors: Jimmy Butler ‘Open To The Idea’ Of Teaming Up With LeBron James In 2019, Per ‘Bleacher Report’

 — Bleacher Report (@BleacherReport) August 24, 2018

-Even with the addition of LeBron James in free agency, the Lakers’ roster, as currently constructed, are not in a position to challenge the reigning NBA champions, Golden State Warriors in a best-of-seven series.
+Even with the addition of LeBron James in free agency, the Lakers’ roster, as currently constructed, are not in a position to challenge the reigning NBA champion Golden State Warriors in a best-of-seven series.
 However, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka already revealed their plan to chase another big name in 2019 NBA free agency.
-The Lakers purposely signed Rajon Rondo, Kentavious Caldwell-Pope, Lance Stephenson, JaVale McGee and Michael Beasley to one-year contracts to maintain their salary cap flexibility for the summer of 2019.
+The Lakers purposely signed Rajon Rondo, Kentavious Caldwell-Pope, Lance Stephenson, JaVale McGee, and Michael Beasley to one-year contracts to maintain their salary cap flexibility for the summer of 2019.

-If they succeed to get rid of Luol Deng and his lucrative deal, the Lakers will be having enough salary cap space to give Jimmy Butler a maximum contract.
+If they succeed to get rid of Luol Deng and his lucrative deal, the Lakers will have enough salary cap space to give Jimmy Butler a maximum contract.
 In the past months, there are speculations that Butler and his Team USA teammate Kyrie Irving want to play together in one team.
 However, if Butler signs with the Lakers, Pincus said that Irving is highly unlikely to reunite with his former Cleveland Cavaliers teammate LeBron James in Los Angeles.